ronanboiteau/Coinche/README.md

 PASS
 ```
 If every player passes, the cards are re-drawn and the bidding will start again.
-The bidding will stop when only one player bids and the other ones pass.
+The bidding will stop when only one player bids and all the other ones pass or if someone surcoinche.

 #### Game